dokku/dokku/ISSUE_TEMPLATE.md

 > If you're using Dokku - especially for commercial purposes - consider donating to project development via [OpenCollective](https://opencollective.com/dokku) or [Patreon](https://www.patreon.com/dokku).
 Funds go to general development, support, and infrastructure costs.
 >
 > If you need help figuring out how to use a specific buildpack, or are having issues using multiple buildpacks, please see our [irc or slack channels](http://dokku.viewdocs.io/dokku/getting-started/where-to-get-help/#the-irc-and-slack-channels).
 Issues pertaining to buildpacks may be closed and locked.
+>
+> If you need support for a version of Dokku that is more than a year old, your issue may be closed without an answer.
+Please upgrade to a recent version.

 ## Description of problem